tuanvinh904/react-native-callkit/README.md

   onRNCallKitDidPerformSetMutedCallAction(muted) {
     /* You will get this event after the system or the user mutes a call
      * You can use it to toggle the mic on your custom call UI */
   }

+  onRNCallKitDidSpeakerChange(isSpeaker) {
+    /* You will get this event after the system or the user speaker change
+     * You can use it to toggle the speaker on your custom call UI */
+  }